treasure-data/treasure-boxes/td/mongodb/README.md

 # Supplemental

-JSON format of Result Output to MongoDB is the following.
+URL format of Result Output to MongoDB is the following.

 - mongodb://user:password@host:1234/database/collection?mode=append